vbatts/tar-split/README.md

 ## What's Next?

 * More implementations of storage Packer and Unpacker
- - could be a redis or mongo backend
 * More implementations of FileGetter and FilePutter
- - could be a redis or mongo backend
-* cli tooling to assemble/disassemble a provided tar archive
 * would be interesting to have an assembler stream that implements `io.Seeker`